-This interest is now expressed in a group of slumbering creatures – Resting Animals – whose poses exude a serene tranquillity.
-The largest is a knit-covered bear that can be used as a stool, ottoman or backrest, for example.
+This fascination inspired their design of a group of slumbering creatures – Resting Animals – whose poses exude a serene tranquillity.
+The largest is a knit-covered bear that can be used for a variety of functions, such as a stool, ottoman or backrest.
 The smaller designs are decorative ceramic figures depicting a cat and two birds in different sizes.
 Resting Animals not only bring a touch of nature into the home; their peaceful presence goes beyond the visual to communicate a sense of contentment and companionship.